Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Quality and regular sleep.

-• Slow breathing and cardiac coherence.
+• Slow breathing and heart coherence.

 • Stress management: meditation, yoga, calming rituals.

-• Protective nutrition: omega-3, magnesium, hydration.
+• Protective diet: omega-3, magnesium, hydration.

 6. Telomeres and the epigenetic clock: measuring biological age